Home - Book Preview

 "Three of clubs."

 "Sergeant Preston, did you stop to think about how I knew where you were yesterday?
-Did you stop to think about how an eight year old kid came uninvited into the home of a drunk 254 lb six foot eight black Marine with a loaded and cocked gun and made him coffee?
+Did you stop to think about how an eight year old kid came uninvited into the home of a drunk 254 pound, six foot eight, black Marine with a loaded and cocked gun and made him coffee?

-"Because someday I'm going to save your life?" he asked.
+"Because someday I'm going to save your life?" he replied.

 "But first I had to save yours," I said and waited.